Genivia/ugrep/README.md

 `se=` | SGR substring for separators

-Multiple SGR codes may be specified for a single parameter when separated by a semicolon, e.g. `mt=1;31` is bright red.
-The following SGR codes are widely supported and available on most color terminals, where the "bright" color codes 90-97 and 100-107 are available on newer terminals:
+Multiple SGR codes may be specified for a single parameter when separated by a semicolon, e.g. `mt=1;31` specifies bright red.
+The following SGR codes are widely supported and available on most color terminals:

 code | effect                     | code | effect
 ---- | -------------------------- | ---- | -------------------------------------